 Consumer credit is extended by banks to help customers buy goods instantly and pay off the cost over time with interest.
 There are two types of consumer credit: installment credit and revolving credit.

-This credit is used for a specific purpose and issued for a stipulated time period at a designated amount.
+This credit, unlike loans for people with IVA, is used for a specific purpose and issued for a stipulated time period at a designated amount.
 Under this category, it is required that payments are made monthly in equal installments.
 This type of credit can be used for major purchases such as cars, appliances, and furniture.
 Installment credit features incentives with low interest rates.
 In case the consumer defaults, the items purchased can be used as collateral.

 This type of credit can be used for any type of purchase.
 Credit cards can be classified as revolving credit.
 The credit is said to be revolving which means that the line of credit is kept open and can be used up to the maximum limit time and again, so long as the borrower keeps paying the minimum monthly payment on time.
 This credit comes with a high interest rate as it is not secured by collateral.

 With consumer credits, you can get an advance on income to purchase goods and services.
 It can come in handy in emergency cases such as a car breakdown – this can be a lifesaver.
 This type of credit which are safe to carry which promotes a cashless society in which people can consistently depend on credit for large and small purchases.
 Consumer credit provides a highly lucrative business for banks and financial institutions, department stores, and other businesses.

 Downsides Of Consumer Credits